Sharon Pincott

 Sharon Pincott is an Australian author and specialist in African elephant behaviour.
-She has studied the social structure and population dynamics of a single clan of wild elephants extensively, and advocates for ending ivory trade and promoting conservation.
+She has studied the social structure and population dynamics of a single clan of wild elephants extensively, and advocates for ending both the ivory trade and the ripping of young elephants from their mothers for sale to zoos, in addition to promoting conservation awareness.

 Background

 Pincott grew up in the small town of Grantham, Queensland in the Lockyer Valley Region in Australia's east.
-She originally worked in the field of Information Technology (IT) and progressed to the position of National Director of IT for Ernst & Young Australia based in Sydney.
+She originally worked in the field of Information technology (IT) and progressed to the position of National Director of IT for Ernst & Young Australia based in Sydney, before becoming an IT Consultant which allowed her the freedom to travel more often to Africa, and to realize her passion and concern for elephants.

 Zimbabwe-focused work

-Pincott worked alone, on a full-time voluntary basis, for 13 years (2001–2014) with the clan of wild, free-roaming, elephants known as the Presidential Elephants of Zimbabwe on land bordering the Main Camp entrance to Hwange National Park.
-She acquired a reputation for being able to "talk to the elephants".
+Pincott worked alone, on a full-time voluntary, primarily self-funded basis, for 13 years (2001–2014) with the clan of wild, free-roaming, elephants known as the Presidential Elephants of Zimbabwe on land bordering the Main Camp entrance to Hwange National Park.
+She initiated a project named The Presidential Elephant Conservation Project and eventually acquired a reputation for being able to "talk to the elephants".